mattheww/gomill/gomill_docs/mcts_tuner.rst

 .. object:: EXPLICIT

   This scale makes the engine parameters take values from an explicitly specified list.
-You should normally use this with :setting:`split` equal to the length of the list.
+You should normally use this with :mc-setting:`split` equal to the length of the list.

   Examples::